-The City shall respond in writing to the employee within twenty (20) days of receiving the request for a classification review.
+The CITY shall respond in writing to the employee within twenty (20) days of receiving the request for a classification review.

-ARTICLE 2.09 CALL OUT / STANDBY PAY
+ARTICLE 2.09 ON-CALL/CALL OUT PAY

-A. Unit employees required to perform call-out or stand-by duties as described in Policy SOP #22 (Call-Out / Stand-by Policy) shall receive call-out benefits when returning to work after their normal shift and \$50.00 per day for each day assigned to stand-by duty.
-For each holiday included in a stand-by period, the affected employee shall receive an additional \$35.00.
+A. On-Call.
+Unit employees required to perform on-call duties as described below shall receive on-call benefits when returning to work after their normal shift and \$50 per day for each day assigned to on-call duty.
+For each holiday included in an on-call period, the affected employee shall receive an additional \$35.